Sales Have Ended

 The Panelists include:

 Naomi Malone: An experienced Disability Advocate in the field of disability inclusion across the arts and business, Naomi has managed mulitiple projects for Accessible Arts NSW and Westpac Group.
-Profoundly deaf, she is a graduate in arts and law from the University of Sydney and holds an MA in Public History from UTS.
+She is a graduate in arts and law from the University of Sydney and holds an MA in Public History from UTS.

 Melanie Tran: Melanie is currently the Lead UX Designer at AbilityMate and is a Board Member at Leep NGO.
 She won the Young Achievers Award for her self-published poems and short stories and pursued The Duke of Edinburgh’s Award to become the first person in the world with a neuromuscular condition to achieve the Bronze, Silver and Gold Award.